osiweb/Hardware/new/sol20/personality/README.md

 1. Solder the other wire to pin 5 of U22.
 1. Plug the female connector into the rightmost pair of pins on the Personality Module's pin header.
 Route the wires neatly using tie wraps where possible.

+(Note: If you want to preserve the original chip, you can start with a new 74LS136 chip, place it in a fresh socket, and then solder the wires to the exposed portions of pins 3 and 5.
+Then, you can transplant the chip to the motherboard.)

 ## To remap the ROM, system RAM, and video to Fxxx (with one of the mods above)
 1. First, make sure the selected ROM image is compiled for Fxxx.